<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 You can either self-publish them on a large platform (such as Amazon) or you can make them downloadable on your website once a prospect provides you with their email address (bonus points: This strategy helps you expand your contacts list).

-This is often accomplished by creating a landing page for the form to live on, then linking to that landing page through various call-to-action buttons throughout your site.
+This is often accomplished by creating a landing page for the form to live on, and then linking to that landing page through various call-to-action buttons throughout your site.
 Like this one:

 download our how to blog guide